szaumoor/ZSTweaks/ZSTweaks/README.md

 - Thieves and bards can use Small Shields (on by default)
 - Thieves and Bards can use Small and Medium Shields (off by default)
 - Wizards can use bucklers (on by default)

+**BIG FAT WARNING:** This component uses the following convention to distinguish between different shields: it must have as an unidentified name either "Buckler", "Small Shield", "Medium Shield", or "Tower Shield".
+My mod will patch the instances in vanilla where it isn't the case, but it will not be able to detect modded shields that don't follow this convention.
+If you have a mod that adds shields that don't follow this convention, please let me know and I will add support for it.
+You could also patch it yourself with NearInfinity before running my mod, and it will work fine.

 **Component 1547:** Make Protection from Undead scrolls less overpowered but still invaluable vs. undead